tasmota/docs/docs/Berry.md

 gpio.dac\_voltage<a class="cmnd" id="gpio_dac_voltage"></a>|`(phy_gpio:int, voltage_mv:int) -> int`<br>Sets the DAC voltage in mV.
 The resolution is 8 bits over a range of 0..3.3V, i.e. an increment of ~13mV, this function returns the actual voltage output rounded to the closest value.
 See below for constraints of DAC GPIOs. gpio.set\_pwm<a class="cmnd" id="gpio_set_pwm"></a>|`(phy_gpio:int, duty:int [, phase:int]) -> nil`<br>Sets the value of a PWM output<br>`phy_gpio`: physical GPIO number<br>`duty`: analog value for the pwm, range is 0..1023 unless you change the PWM range<br>`phase`: (opt) set the starting point in time for this pulse from start of cycle.
 Range is 0..1023 unless you change PWM range.
 This allows to dephase pulses, for example for H-bridge.<br>**Low-level** this is a low-level function that bypasses all the Tasmota logic around PWM.
 Use with caution as a `PWM` command might overwrite your settings.

-Any internal error or using unsupported GPIO yields an Berry exception.
+Any internal error or using unsupported GPIO yields a Berry exception.

 ??? note "Possible values for Tasmota GPIOs:"